The CheSSE project logo, link to frontpage

 Physical hazards are factors or conditions that could cause harm, such as release of compressed gas or steam, hot objects, run-away chemical reactions, noise, sharp objects, surface issues such as a wet floor, slipping or tripping, obstructions, fire, and electricity.

-For example, one student using ammonia solution is not a problem, but a whole class working with ammonia could result in exposure levels becoming dangerously high.
+These factors illustrate that the same substance or activity can involve very different levels of risk depending on the circumstances.
+For example, one student using diluted ammonia solution is usually not a problem, but a whole class working with ammonia could result in exposure levels becoming dangerously high.
 Another example, water that is heated to high temperatures, and becomes steam, has the potential to scald the experimenter whereas water at room temperature carries no risk for scalding.
-Similarly, citrus fruit peel is normally not a source of risk, unless someone in the lab happens to be allergic.
+Similarly, citrus fruit peel typically does not pose a risk unless someone is allergic to it.

 Precautionary Measures